 Treating dry eye involves ensuring adequate tear volume, maximising the health and function of the tears, optimising tear flow, and where possible removing or at least minimising any factors that may be worsening the tendency to dry eye.

 The best way to ensure optimal tear health and function is by controlling any blepharitis through ongoing, regular lid cleaning.
 Blepharitis is a common condition which results in blockage of the Meibomian glands in the eyelids and can be worsened by the prostaglandin analogue class of glaucoma drops.
 These glands are important because they produce oils that reduce tear evaporation.
 Regular lid cleaning comprising of a hot compress, lid massage and eyelid margin cleaning helps keeps the Meibomian glands healthy and working.
-Other treatments that can supplement lid cleaning include dietary omega-3 fatty acids and oral doxycycline.
+Other treatments that can supplement lid cleaning include dietary omega-3 fatty acids and specific oral antibiotics as prescribed by your health care professional.

 Artificial tear drops